Kenji776/ApexDocGenServer/README.md

 ## Formatting Your Apex Code for ApexDocs

 To get the best output from the ApexDocs package, format your Apex code using the Javadoc style for class and method documentation.
-Below is a basic example:
+Below is a basic example, see https://github.com/cesarParra/apexdocs/wiki/2.-%F0%9F%93%96-Documenting-Apex-code for more in depth explanations.

 ### Example Apex Class with Documentation
 ```apex